telatin/lotus-tutorial/datasets/diet/README.md

 ## Dataset

-We'll use the 16S reads from the paper [Gut barrier impairment by high<E2><80><90>fat diet in mice depends on housing conditions](https///onlinelibrary.wiley.com/doi/full/10.1002/mnfr.201500775) (Mueller 2015).
+We'll use the 16S reads from the paper [Gut barrier impairment by high-fat diet in mice depends on housing conditions](https///onlinelibrary.wiley.com/doi/full/10.1002/mnfr.201500775) (Mueller 2015).
 The raw data can be downloaded from [ENA](https///www.ebi.ac.uk/ena/data/view/PRJEB13041).

 ### Metadata